stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 == Changelog ==

+= v140204 =

+* **New Feature**.
+There is a new Option that Sets the default Subscription Type when the Chechbox 'Checked by default' is enable *Settings -> Subscribe to Comments -> Comment Form -> Default Checkbox Value*.
+* Corrected reference to the language translation files.
+If you find something fuzzy please open a Issue on GitHub <https://github.com/stcr/subscribe-to-comments-reloaded/issues/new?title=Bug%20Report:%20%3Cshort%20description%3E&labels=bug>

 = v140129 =

 * **Bug Fix**.
 Fixed `Notice: Undefined variable: post_id` that was sometimes causing issues with creating a new subscription when WordPres Debug mode was enabled.
 See: <https://github.com/stcr/subscribe-to-comments-reloaded/issues/2>